The Child (Inside): Music video

-The accompanying music video for "The Child (Inside)" was directed by Ruven Afanador.
+The accompanying music video for "The Child (Inside)" was directed by Ruvén Afanador.
 It takes place in a large, sepia-coloured room, where singer Levannah and musician Owl are performing.
 She wears a burgundy dress and dark lipstick, and has a punk hairstyle.
-Owl, with tribal bodypaint, plays several instruments such as a drum.
+Owl, with tribal bodypaint, plays several instruments, such as a drum.
 In some scenes, Levannah performs while standing in a corner of the room, on a tall glass column.
 In other scenes, she dances or acts while looking through what appears to be a large framed magnifying glass.
-She also occasionally wears body paint or stands behind various light tubes, that are shaped like a spiral or heart rates.
+She also occasionally wears body paint or stands behind various light tubes that are shaped like a spiral or heart rates.